DawnbrandBots/emcee-tournament-bot/guides/start.template.md

 This doesn't control Challonge, which advances rounds automatically when all scores are submitted.
 ```
 mc!round {}|TIMER|skip```
 Both the timer and skip parameters are optional.
 The round timer defaults to 50 minutes and must be of the form `mm` or `hh:mm`.
+An explicit zero timer results in no timer.
 The skip parameter must come after the timer parameter if provided and be exactly `skip`.
 It skips sending pairings in DMs.
 **Finish tournament**
 After all scores for all rounds are submitted.
 ```